The Purpose of Blessings

 God doesn’t want us doing nothing.
 He made us for more than being selfish.
 We are to love our neighbors.
 That means doing something.
 It means producing fruit.
 It means making a difference in other peoples’ lives.
 We can’t fill every need of every person.
 But each of us is able to help some people in some ways.
 Are we a blessing to other people?

 Blessings for the tree

-But Jesus also offers forgiveness.
-The parable doesn't end with the removal of the fig tree.
-It has a different twist, and that's what we need to focus on now.
+Jesus also offers forgiveness.
+The parable doesn’t end with the removal of the fig tree.
+It has a different twist, and that’s what we need to focus on now.
 The vinedresser asks for patience and mercy.
 Wait, he says, let me give the tree some special attention.
 Let me dig around it and put in some manure to fertilize the tree.
-And if it still doesn't produce any fruit, then we'll cut it down.
+If it still doesn’t produce any fruit, then we’ll cut it down.

 The vinedresser is saying, in effect, Let me give this tree lots of blessings, and if it doesn’t start producing fruit after it has been blessed, then we’ll get rid of it.
 So, if we have blessings in our lives, perhaps we should consider them as fertilizer given to us so that we will bear some fruit and do some good and not just take up space.

 We have all had times in our lives when we have been unfruitful.
 God is patient and merciful.
 He gives us blessings anyway, with the hope that we will begin to bear fruit again.
 We deserve punishment, but sometimes we get grace and blessings, and the purpose is that we bear fruit.
 Blessings afford us an opportunity to be a blessing to others.

 If someone saw the tree being fertilized, he might assume that the tree was especially good to deserve such treatment.
 But the truth would be the opposite.
 In this case, the tree with blessings is the bad tree.